bmiles-development/s6pack-cloud/README.md

  19) if you toggle your blue/green stack, just running: ```cdktf deploy blueGreenToggleStack --auto-approve --ignore-missing-stack-dependencies``` may give you cross-stack-output errors, so just deploy the stack you are toggling to (eg: if blue then deploy webStackBlue first) and it will update the cross-stack-output data and then NOT throw an error.

 # Post Deployment setup requirements
 "Request SES Production Access" from your SES Account Dashboard Page [here](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html?icmpid=docs_ses_console) and/or add any test email addresses to the "verified identities" page.
-Otherwise addAdminUser and addStandardUser unit tests will fail
+Otherwise addAdminUser and addStandardUser unit tests will fail.

 # Possible Deployment Issues